Zachary-Harrison/DND/Drakkenheim/Session05.md

 3. Kaladan goes to the Skull and Sword (Thieves guild)
    1. Caspian Princess (Firstname Jackson) came through <u>Emberwood Village</u>
    2. Go Talk to Mel (back room).
 Short, greasy man.
 He's clearly cheating and has lots of money.

+The Toy Maker went to Drakkenheim and joined the Followers of the Falling Fire